samnessen/Inmoov-Upper-Extremity/README.md

 # Inmoov-Upper-Extremity
 SELF CONTROLLED UPPER EXTREMITY FOR EXPLORATION OF OPEN SOURCE PROSTHESIS

-This code is intended to explore the open source robot INMOOV as its upper extremity.
+This code is intended to explore the open source robot INMOOV using its right upper extremity.
-Various methods of controlling the servos are located both on robots arm and glove.
+Various methods of controlling the servos i.e. actuation of limbs and fingers are located on the bot and control glove.
 A schematic has been provided for replication and exploration.
-Arduino Nano micro controller and Arduino IDE 1.8.7 was used for this code.
+Arduino Nano and Arduino IDE 1.8.7 was used with this code.

-This project was done as a Undergarde in the Electronics Engeneering Technology at Quinsigamond Community College with Advisor James Heffernan and Professor Michael Meagher
+This project was done as a Undergarde in the Electronics Engeneering Technology -Mechatronics at Quinsigamond Community College with Professor/Advisor James Heffernan and Professor Michael Meagher

-Various other codes from other sources was used to explore various methods of controll, but may not be included in the final code.
+Various other codes from other sources was used to explore various methods of control, but may not be included in the final code.
 For example, HC-05 bluetooth code was not used in main.
 Thank you to all who contributed and maid code available for this project.